-For many years I tried to establish a regular habit of journaling, reflecting, and documenting.
+For many years I tried to establish a regular journaling habit of writing, reflecting, and documenting.
 I wanted a way to prioritize my work, learnings, and be more thoughtful and intentional about my life.

-Unfortunately, the habit never stuck.
+Unfortunately, the journal writing habit never stuck.
 There would be times that I would forget my journal.
 Other times, there was no reminder to write, so I'd only remember when it was too late.

-That's why I started Friday.
-I wanted an easier way to reflect and write about my week.
-We help you automate everything except giving the update itself.
+For journaling, we help you automate everything except writing the actual update.
 We'll handle notifications, reminders, and more.
 You can pick from a variety of questions & prompts as well.
 This helps you kickstart a habit in less time.

 One fool-proof way to kickstart a regular habit of writing is through journaling prompts.
 If you've ever stared at a blank sheet of paper and froze, prompts can help get the creative juices flowing.

-We've compiled a list of our favorite prompts to help you build a habit of regular writing.
+We've compiled a list of our favorite prompts and ideas to help you build a habit of regular writing.
 We've categorized them below by popular categories.